brashrebel/wp-activity/readme.txt

 - new post
 - post edition
 - new link
+- login failures (displayed only in admin panel)

+Admin can use this plugin to monitor a multi-users blog activity without displaying it in frontend.
 Users can see what other members do in the blog.
 Great for multi-users blogs or community blogs.

-User who don't want to appear can hide its activity from profile.
+If enabled, user who don't want to be listed in blog activity can hide its own activity by checking a privacy option in the profile page.
 In that case, this user activity is not stored in database.

 Users activity can be followed by RSS feed.